-Beginning on September 1, 2017, all final exams for 30-hour courses will require some form of proctoring.
-The following are acceptable third party proctors:
+All final exams for 30-hour courses require some form of proctoring.
+The following are acceptable third-party proctors:

 (A) employees at official testing or learning/tutoring centers;

 (B) librarians at a school, university, or public library;

 (C) college, university, secondary, or elementary school – Administrators, faculty, teachers, or academic advisors